atcq9876/golden-square-phase-two/README.md

 # golden-square-phase-two

 This repo contains my solutions to phase two of the Golden Square project on the Makers bootcamp (weeks one and two).
-The objectives I achieved during this project were:
+The objectives I achieved during this project include:

 - Learn to test-drive programs with multiple classes.
 - Learn to break programs up into classes.
 - Learn to debug programs.